 Nearly everything we experience is enjoyed via our five incredible senses which, in times of stress, can also be used as tools to help us stay grounded and present.

 15. Our Naturopath, Veronique, uses a diffuser with essential oils – ‘I have it on from the moment I start working to the moment I go to bed, burning stimulating oils like rosemary and bergamot during the day and calming oils like lavender and ylang ylang at night.’

-16. You can buy daffodils or tulips for as little as a pound or two from the supermarkets at this time of year – their colour and scent can be so uplifting.
+16. Have fresh flowers in your house – their colour and scent can be so uplifting.
 As can caring for houseplants, old and new.

 17. Lots of people are taking this opportunity to try new recipes.
 Our Ghaz is one of them – she says that anyone looking for inspiration on homemade Indian cooking can give her a shout!

 18. Another of our Nutritional Therapists, Seher, says ‘Awaken your senses, listen to music!’

 Our ability to keep in touch despite the distancing has been key – the more connected we are, the better we will cope with the past, the present, and the future...